matthew-e-brown/watchdog/README.md

 `watchdog` in your `.bashrc` or `.ssh/config` files (as I intend to do), which may be committed to a dot-files repo.

+See `watchdog --help`, `watchdog update --help`, and `watchdog fetch --help` for a complete set of options.

 ### Update